katblankart/katblankart.github.io/_pages/promptengineering.md

 ### Complex Prompt to Understand a New Topic

-Rising health care costs in Switzerland:
+Rising health care costs in Switzerland, Federal Office for Statistics Publication:
 <https://www.bfs.admin.ch/bfs/de/home/aktuell/medienmitteilungen.assetdetail.34788155.html>

-> Prompt Step 1: I am a health economics researcher and was made aware
-> of the annual publication of the health care costs in Switzerland that
-> are published in spring by the office of research.
-The summary of the
-> findings for 2023 are provided below after ###.
+> Prompt Step 1: I am a health economics researcher and was made aware of the annual publication of the health care costs in Switzerland that are published in spring by the office of research.
+The summary of the findings for 2023 are provided below after ###.

-> Based on the text, generate 10 mini-questions about potential causes
-> for changes in health care costs in Switzerland.
-Ensure that questions
-> cover what, why, how, and implications related to the topic to ensure
-> a comprehensive initial overview.
+> Based on the text, generate 10 mini-questions about potential causes for changes in health care costs in Switzerland.
+Ensure that questions cover what, why, how, and implications related to the topic to ensure a comprehensive initial overview.

 > ###